-This post is part of our Stroke Series during the month of August in which we share recent studies and perspectives on the use of motion analysis technology for the rehabilitation of stroke patients.
+This post is part of our Stroke Series in which we share recent studies and perspectives on the use of motion analysis technology for the rehabilitation of stroke patients.

 Powered exoskeleton technology paired with the FREEEMG has allowed non-ambulatory stroke patients to walk over the ground.
 In a study last year from the Villa Beretta Rehabilitation Center in Italy, researchers focused on hemiparesis and difficulty with coordination for upper and lower joints in stroke patients.
 Hemiparesis is weakness in one side of the body which affects walking ability and often the daily function and ability of a patient.
 The study included 23 stroke patients some of which recently sustained a stroke, others having suffered a stroke over 180 days previous (sub-acute and chronic patients, respectively).